oskarwilczynski/day-or-night/README.md

 The second one is that this app is, in my opinion, too simple to create it in React and all related technologies (like Webpack) - the app would have the only one component (the map).

 ## Important information about the problem I found in API
-The problem with API is that it hard to check if it's night or day around later hours (around midnight for example) - because then the API gets an update with the new dates and sometimes user's current date is totally out of scope, because the sunrise/sunset dates are already for the next day - I would imagine it updates sunrise/sunsate date when the current date has passed one or another, but unfortunately it's not this way.
+The problem with API is that it hard to check if it's night or day around later hours (around midnight for example) - because then the API gets an update with the new dates and sometimes user's current date is totally out of scope, because the sunrise/sunset dates are already for the next day.
+On the other side, in east regions dates are not up to date and current date is like one day further than sunrise.
+I would imagine it updates sunrise/sunsate date when the current date has passed one or another, but unfortunately it's not this way.
+In ideal world API would have yet another two fields - "Previous Sunset" and "Previous Sunrise".

 If I would have more time with the app, I could observe when exactly it happens and somehow try to adapt the app for it.